aariela/aariela/README.md

 ## Hi there!
 I'm Aariel 👋
 💻 Software Engineering Student at UC Irvine

-🚀 Passionate about web development, software testing, and UI/UX
+🚀 Passionate about Product Management, Software Engineering, Web Development, Software Testing, and UI/UX

 👯 I’m looking to collaborate on innovative projects that make meaningful impact!